django-cas-ng/django-cas-ng/README.rst

 **NOTE:**

-Since there is no more further CAS protocol development, Code in this repo is stable and in maintain mode, accept PR for bugfix and minor enhancement.
+Since there is no more further CAS protocol development, Code in this repo is stable and actively maintained.

 Document
 --------